Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Methodology

 \subsection{Evaluation Metrics}

 To evaluate our results we use multiple different metrics.
-The Area Under the Curve ($AUC$)\cite{Hanley1982} provides a value bounded between zero and one that captures the overall ability of a model to rank all articles\cite{Melo2013}.
+The Area Under the Curve ($AUC$)\cite{Hanley1982} provides a value bounded between zero and one that captures the overall ability of a model to rank all articles.
+It is calculated by iterating over all possible output thresholds for classification and thereby indicates the quality of the model independently of the classification boundary\cite{Melo2013}.

 In addition, we use two metrics to evaluate the performance of the model at the upper and lower end of the article ranking, each of which cater to specific use cases of the models.
-We first consider the use case of eliminating irrelevant candidate articles (a dominant method by which machine learning filtering tools can provide efficiency for systematic review processes\cite{Marshall2019,OMara-Eve2015}).
+We first consider the use case of automatically filtering out articles that are not relevant.
+Eliminating candidate articles is the dominant method by which machine learning filtering tools can provide efficiency for systematic review processes\cite{Marshall2019,OMara-Eve2015}.
 To evaluate models for this application we calculate the accuracy in the bottom 50\% ($AccBot50\%$).
-We take the 50\% lowest scoring records for a research question and then calculate the percentage of them that were annotated as irrelevant by the human reviewers.
+This means we take the 50\% of records for a given research question that have the lowest scores.
+We then calculate the percentage of them that were annotated as irrelevant by the human reviewers.
 The calculation is shown in Equation \ref{eq:bot50}:

 Where $n$ is the number of articles returned for question $Q$.
 The function $f(Q_i)$ returns the model score for article $i$ of question $Q$, and the function $l(Q_i)$ returns the label.